Long-time relative error analysis for linear ordinary differential equations with perturbed initial value: Abstract

 \section{Abstract}

-{We investigate the propagation of initial value perturbations along the solution of a linear ODE \( y'(t) = Ay(t) \).
-This propagation is analized using the relative error rather than the absolute error.
+{We investigate the propagation of initial value perturbations along the solution of a linear ordinary differential equation \( y'(t) = Ay(t) \).
+This propagation is analyzed using the relative error rather than the absolute error.
 Our focus is on the long-term behavior of this relative error, which differs significantly from that of the absolute error.
-Understanding this long-term behavior provides insights into the growth of the relative error over all times, not just at large times.
-Therefore, it represents a crucial and fundamental aspect of the conditioning of linear ODEs, with applications in, for example, non-normal dynamics.
-The author hopes that this paper will stimulate attention to the role of relative error in dynamic contexts.}
+The present paper is a practical sequel to the theoretical papers \cite{M1,M2} on the long-time behavior of the relative error: it includes applicative examples and important issues not addressed in \cite{M1,M2}.
+In addition, the present paper shows that understanding the long-term behavior provides insights into the growth of the relative error over all times, not just at large times.
+Therefore, it represents a crucial and fundamental aspect of the conditioning of linear ordinary differential equations, with applications in, for example, non-normal dynamics.}

 { {\bf Keywords:} linear ordinary differential equations, matrix exponential, relative error, asymptotic behavior, condition numbers, non-normal dynamics.}

 { {\bf MSC2020 classification:} 15A12, 15A16, 15A18, 15A21, 34A30, 34D05.}